PatrickRutledge/spoken/docs/prd.md

 ---

 ## 1) Summary
 A modern, fast, and accessible Bible reading app for Windows distributed via the Microsoft Store.
 Focus on distraction-free reading, fast navigation, robust offline support, and a clean Fluent UI that feels native on Windows 11.
-The app will initially ship with public-domain translations (e.g., KJV, WEB) and lay the groundwork to license additional translations and audio.
-A future phase will deliver an iOS app with maximum code reuse.
+The app initially ships with two carefully curated public-domain translations (KJV and ASV) using scholarly USFM formatting standards.
+Additional translations will be added in future versions based on user requests and technical feasibility.

 Primary platform now: Windows (Microsoft Store) Secondary platform later: iOS